It's never too late to not grow up.

-Good Feels on Wheels has screened at the Lone Star Film Fest (Winner "Best Texas Film"), San Francisco Indie Fest, Hill Country Film Fest (Winner "Best Actress"), Indy Film Fest (Winner "Best Feature" Audience Award), International Cannabis & Hemp Film Festival, Austin Revolution Film Fest (Winner "Best Texas Actress"), Hell's Half Mile Festival, and is headed to the Reel East Texas Film Fest.
+Good Feels on Wheels was a welcomed favorite during its festival run screening at the Lone Star Film Fest (Winner "Best Texas Film"), San Francisco Indie Fest, Hill Country Film Fest (Winner "Best Actress"), Indy Film Fest (Winner "Best Feature" Audience Award), International Cannabis & Hemp Film Festival, Austin Revolution Film Fest (Winner "Best Texas Actress"), Hell's Half Mile Festival, and the Reel East Texas Film Fest (Winner "Best Actress").

 (and Other Positive Experiences)

 "A story about finding yourself in the middle of nowhere", Shattered Dreams is Stephanie's debut solo sketch project, a live mockumentary in which she explores the subtle nuances of growing up in a small town.
 The show follows high school senior Angela as she documents the lives and stories of the citizens of Springville, including an existential third-grader, a mysterious karaoke singer, and an unlikely guru in a fried egg costume.